Welcome to the TDCJ Wellness Initiative Now

 The Community First Health Plans’ approach to wellness includes education and prevention.
 Participants can take an online health risk assessment.
 They’ll then get a personalized plan for making healthy lifestyle changes.
 Learn more.

 Scott and White Health Plan (SWHP) participants can take an online wellness assessment and get a health improvement action plan.
 The goal: help participants best use the online lifestyle management programs that focus on many topics, including weight management and how to deal with stress.

 Join ERS for a webinar to learn more about strategies to improve heart health on February 13th.
 Register at the ERS Wellness Events Calendar!

 Commit for Life

-The Human Resources Division receives a "Path for Success" award from the Gulf Coast Regional Blood Center.
+The Human Resources Division receives an award from the Gulf Coast Regional Blood Center.